suvenduautomation/cypress-automation/README.md

 # How to download and run the project
 go to git Repo : https://github.com/suvenduautomation/cypress-automation/tree/feature_cypress_automation_setup

-Clone the project in local using the command: git clone https://github.com/suvenduautomation/cypress-automation.git Goto the project folder in local run the command: npm install (This is not necessary for this instance but as a standard practice to make sure all packages are installed as defined in package.json dependency)
+Clone the project in local using the command: git clone https://github.com/suvenduautomation/cypress-automation.git

+Goto the project folder in local machine

+run the command: npm install (This is not necessary for this instance but as a standard practice to make sure all packages are installed as defined in package.json dependency)

 Finanlly run : npx cypress open to run cypress test.